 Known for their creative product styling, Zara did not disappoint in the face of a pandemic.
 Zara quickly adapted to lockdown restrictions by having their models take photos at home.
-The models took on the role of stylist, art director, photographer, and more for these at-home photoshoots.
+The models took on the roles of stylist, art director, photographer, and more for these at-home photoshoots.
 The resulting photos were true to the brand’s authentic and minimalist style, and certainly like nothing that had been done before.

 2. Burger King

 Donning a Burger King crown is nostalgic for many people, but as restrictions began to lift in Germany, the classic paper crown became a mode of COVID prevention.
-On Instagram, Burger King showed off it’s new “social distancing crowns” – massively wide crowns to encourage patrons to stand at least six feet apart.
+On Instagram, Burger King showed off its new “social distancing crowns” – massively wide crowns to encourage patrons to stand at least six feet apart.
 Playful and pandemic-friendly, the crowns encouraged other companies to get creative while social-distancing.

 3. Ikea Russia

 For once, Ikea’s instructions were a source of joy and not hair-tearing frustration.
 Just as parents were running out of ideas for ways to entertain their stir-crazy children, Ikea released six instruction manuals on how to build blanket forts using everyday materials.
-Complete with classic Ikea illustration, these manuals showed kids (and kids-at-heart) how to transform books, chairs, and tables into houses, tents, or even castles.
+Complete with classic Ikea illustrations, these manuals showed kids (and kids-at-heart) how to transform books, chairs, and tables into houses, tents, or even castles.

 4. DoubleTree by Hilton